 Assignment to Required Courses

+EVOS uses a complex mathematical program to assign the highest possible preferences for all registered students.
+Once students have saved their preferences, they can return to E*Value at any time while the preferences are open and review or edit their selections.
+While the computer tries to honor student’s preferences, no guarantee can be made that a student’s preferences will be reflected in actual rotation assignments.
 Once the E*Value Optimization Scheduling results are released, a short period of time will be allowed for students to make switches.
 Student Affairs will manage individual scheduling requests utilizing an application built into the E*Value software.
-The process will allow students to enter their schedule change requests directly into the E*Value interface, then the SA Administrator will have the option to manage the request by Accepting, or Rejecting the request.
+The process will allow students to enter their schedule change requests directly into the E*Value interface, then the SA Administrator will have the option to manage the request by accepting or rejecting the request.

-After this period, E*Value schedules will be considered final and automatically transferred to the students’ official People Soft schedules.
+After this period, E*Value schedules will be considered final and automatically transferred to the students’ official Peoplesoft schedules.
 Additional E*Value Optimization FAQ's can be found here.

 Students should not schedule required subinternships or elective rotations in the same time period they are planning to do ACLS, USMLE Board Exam, or Residency Interviews.